Stay Ahead of the Curve

 Up to date coverage of armed belligerent groups driving domestic conflict.

-Join Sam each day as he goes deeper into the day’s reporting.
+Join Mike and the team each day as they go deeper into the day’s reporting, starting at 0900 Central.

 From the CEO of Forward Observer:

 I’m a former soldier, Intelligence NCO, and contractor.
-I left the Intelligence Community in 2012 over concerns of where the country was headed.
-I founded Forward Observer in 2016 as a way to track radical, revolutionary, and extremist groups involved in “Low Intensity Conflict” in the United States.
+I left the Intelligence Community in 2012 over concerns of where the country was headed, and later founded Forward Observer as a way to track radical, revolutionary, and extremist groups involved in “Low Intensity Conflict” in the United States.

 Low Intensity Conflict is the model for the current unrest that will result in greater disruption and violence, likely lasting well into the decade.
 It exists below conventional war, but above routine, peaceful competition.
 It’s the “gray area” between war and peace.